qpv-research-group/rayflare/docs/Options/user_options.rst

   the unit cell corresponds to regular pyramids
 - **random_ray_angles**: used in the matrix framework.
 Rather than scanning through incidence angles and populating the matrix that way, random incident ray directions are generated
+- **maximum_passes**: the maximum number of passes through a bulk material a ray can make through the structure before ray-tracing ends.
+At this point, a guess will be made as to where the ray would end up (absorbed, reflected, or transmitted), using the absorption coefficients and thicknesses of the layers in the structure.
+The default value is 0 (or False), in which case ray-tracing continues until the ray is absorbed or scattered, without ever making this approximation.
+  For values > 0, the ray-tracer will stop after the specified number of passes through the structure.
+This can be useful if the structure is quite transparent at some wavelengths, to reduce computation times, but setting this to a small positive value will result in inaccurate result.

 **Note on the number of rays**: